 With bigger build projects, check you are following building regulations, that work meet building control standards and energy-saving measures.

-If you’re extending your home or adding a loft extension, look for a company that has an ethical focus.
+If you’re extending your home, adding a loft extension or replacing your roof, look for a company, like Guy Roofing, that has an ethical focus.
 Ask how and where they dispose of their waste and junk.
 Dig a little deeper!
 Make sure when renovating your home the build team you hire aren’t going to cause any environmental damage.

 5 Ways To Make Your Home Improvements Eco-friendly